BaileyPillon/j-archive-crawler-with-anki-export/README.md

 Count top 100 most appearing categories & count top 1,000 most appearing categories and put those in a txt file along with the count.

-Handle daily doubles, final jeopardy, media such as .mp4s and .jpgs.
+Handle daily doubles, final jeopardy, and media such as .mp4s and .jpgs.

+List dependencie here.